Catch and Release Powdered Sugar Roll Varroa Mite Test

 To get started, here’s what you’ll need:

 ~ wide mouth quart jar with band, no lid is needed

 ~ #8 screen cut and fitted to slip snugly into the jar band

 One word of caution with the sugar roll.
 During the honey flow and times of high humidity, bees will be covered in nectar (or moisture) making them rather sticky.
 Tapping the frame makes them even stickier which tends to make the counts less accurate as mites don’t dislodge from sticky bees as easily as they do dry bees.
 This would be a time to either run the measuring cup down the frame or select a different method such as the alcohol wash.

 ***Don’t overlook this next step: Let the jar of bees sit for 3-5 minutes to give the bees time to remove the mites and for the mites to let go of the bees.***

 And that’s all there is to a sugar roll!
 Takes a little longer than an alcohol wash, but it’s much easier on the bees and the beekeeper’s heart strings.

 Once you have your mite counts — or preferably before you conduct the tests — study up or refresh your memory on how to treat varroa mites to ensure you give your colonies the best chance at survival.
 Proper testing and treatment for varroa go hand in hand with every other item on the inspection checklist, which is really a tool we use for preparing honey bees for winter.
 Because ultimately, that’s all a honey bee is doing all spring and summer long — preparing to survive the next winter.
 So don’t let a tender heart keep you from testing for mites.
-The sugar roll is the perfect alternative to other methods and gives the girls a sweet treat during their checkup.
+The sugar roll mite test is the perfect alternative to other methods and gives the girls a sweet treat during their checkup.